dylanneild/nio-http/README.md

     }

-### Example Server

-Demo code is [up and running](http://sky.codeandstrings.com) and demonstrates the library available and handling requests in it's current state.

 ### Performance

 For basic file serving performance, serving the same file (the Apache index.html file included in Ubuntu), NIO-HTTP compares favourably with major HTTP server implementations.